Art-A-Hack/art-a-hack.github.io/app/summer-2020/call/index.markdown

 	<li>Group progress & review session #1 - To be scheduled</li>
 	<li>Group progress & review session #2 - To be scheduled</li>
 	<li>Group progress & review session #3 - To be scheduled</li>
-	<li>Look & learn sessions & co-working — flexible, to be scheduled with your team
+	<li>Look & learn sessions & co-working — flexible, to be scheduled with your team</li>
 	<li>Rehearsal - Early August</li>
 	<li>Performance - Mid to late August</li>
 </ul>